BBucketIsBetter/Diverse-Roleplay-SA-MP-/README.md

+##NOTE:##
+-The main account login is: Test_Test Test123
+-You will need the main account because this script has an in-game registration quiz, applications can be reviewed by registrars, helpers, and administrators.
+Applications are cached and can be reviewed regardless of whether or not the player is online.

 - Added ingame UCP.
 - Totally redone, optimized, menu-based inventory for players, houses.
 - Added /v lights as an alternative to the Fire key.